matthew-brett/sp-ai-post/notes.md

 During the discussion at the developer summit, we established that:

-* The experienced developers there were making little use of AI.
+* The developers in the meeting were very experienced, and were themselves making little use of AI.
-* There was some range of views on the use of AI, however,
+* There was some range of views on the use of AI, but:
 * All participants in the discussion agreed that unrestricted use of AI for open-source contribution was not desirable, because of the copyright concerns we've summarized here.
 * There was some range of views expressed as to whether more limited use of AI